AnswerDotAI/pyskills/THEORY.md

 ## The interpreter doctrine

 Because the AI writes code, a wrapper whose only content is "run this code" is a wrapper around the language itself.
-Two such functions existed (`python_msgs` in llmsurgery, `msg_python` in dialoghelper), from the era when hosts offered fixed tool rosters and code-as-string was the only escape hatch; both are gone.
+Two such functions existed (`python_msgs` in llmsurgery, `msg_python` in dialoghelper), from the era when harnesses offered fixed tool rosters and code-as-string was the only escape hatch; both are gone.
 What earns a name instead is carrying a *declarative* edit spec to a carrier: `msg_str_replace` and its family add addressing, persistence routing, and a returned diff around arguments that are data, auditable in a way code-as-string is not.
 Anything whose input is code composes in code: live `Message` objects from `find_msgs` edited in a loop, `str -> str` transforms mapped over sources.

 The ast tools split exactly on this line, and remold arrived at it independently. `astmap` takes declarative ast-grep rules, so it has carrier forms (`ast_replace` and its carrier family `file_ast_replace`, `cell_ast_replace`, `msg_ast_replace`); `cstmap` takes a matcher and a Python function, so it has none: you call it like any other transform.
 The same doctrine gives search its extension point: `find_msgs(pred=)` accepts a callable, and the `*_finder` factories (`symdef_finder`, `symref_finder`, `ast_finder`) build them, so search grows by composing predicates rather than by adding parameters.